Apprenticeship learning

-In artificial intelligence, apprenticeship learning (or learning from demonstration) is the process of learning by observing an expert.
+In artificial intelligence, apprenticeship learning (or learning from demonstration or imitation learning) is the process of learning by observing an expert.
 It can be viewed as a form of supervised learning, where the training dataset consists of task executions by a demonstration teacher.

 Mapping function approach

 Mapping methods try to mimic the expert by forming a direct mapping either from states to actions, or from states to reward values.
 For example, in 2002 researchers used such an approach to teach an AIBO robot basic soccer skills.

 Inverse reinforcement learning approach

 Inverse reinforcement learning (IRL) is the process of deriving a reward function from observed behavior.
 While ordinary "reinforcement learning" involves using rewards and punishments to learn behavior, in IRL the direction is reversed, and a robot observes a person's behavior to figure out what goal that behavior seems to be trying to achieve.
 The IRL problem can be defined as:

 Given 1) measurements of an agent's behaviour over time, in a variety of circumstances; 2) measurements of the sensory inputs to that agent; 3) a model of the physical environment (including the agent's body): Determine the reward function that the agent is optimizing.

 IRL researcher Stuart J. Russell proposes that IRL might be used to observe humans and attempt to codify their complex "ethical values", in an effort to create "ethical robots" that might someday know "not to cook your cat" without needing to be explicitly told.
 The scenario can be modeled as a "cooperative inverse reinforcement learning game", where a "person" player and a "robot" player cooperate to secure the person's implicit goals, despite these goals not being explicitly known by either the person nor the robot.

 In 2017, OpenAI and DeepMind applied deep learning to the cooperative inverse reinforcement learning in simple domains such as Atari games and straightforward robot tasks such as backflips.
 The human role was limited to answering queries from the robot as to which of two different actions were preferred.
 The researchers found evidence that the techniques may be economically scalable to modern systems.

 Apprenticeship via inverse reinforcement learning (AIRP) was developed by in 2004 Pieter Abbeel, Professor in Berkeley's EECS department, and Andrew Ng, Associate Professor in Stanford University's Computer Science Department.
 AIRP deals with "Markov decision process where we are not explicitly given a reward function, but where instead we can observe an expert demonstrating the task that we want to learn to perform".
 AIRP has been used to model reward functions of highly dynamic scenarios where there is no obvious reward function intuitively.
 Take the task of driving for example, there are many different objectives working simultaneously - such as maintaining safe following distance, a good speed, not changing lanes too often, etc. This task, may seem easy at first glance, but a trivial reward function may not converge to the policy wanted.